TedHusted/awake/awake.md/awake.md

 “Let’s go back join the group.”

-The couple walk toward the front of the Center.
+The couple walk toward the front of the club.
 Near the entrance, there is a sectional couch surrounding a coffee table.
 Four of their friends are gathered around.

 “The conquering hero returns,” jokes Jesse over a group link chat.
 “Who won?”